Flying Phantom

-She sank in the River Clyde at Clydebank on 19 December 2007, with the loss of Stephen Humphreys (captain), Robert Cameron (engineer) and Eric Blackley (deckhand) with only Brian Aitchison surviving.
+She sank in the River Clyde at Clydebank on 19 December 2007, with the loss of Stephen Humphreys (captain), Robert Cameron (engineer) and Eric Blackley (deckhand) with only Brian Aitchison (mate) surviving.
 She was one of three tugs assisting the bulk carrier Red Jasmine.
 On the night of the accident, there was extremely poor visibility, due to heavy fog.

 Following the incident the Marine Accident Investigation Branch carried out a full investigation on the accident, and their report was published in September 2008.
 The MAIB concluded that failings in the safety regime of the harbour authority Clydeport, as well as operational shortcomings by the tug operator, and lack of an accepted international industry standard for tug tow line emergency release systems all contributed to the capsize of Flying Phantom and the loss of the three crew-members.
 The vessel was salvaged in January 2008, allowing evidence to be gathered for the MAIB report, and was subsequently scrapped.

 Earlier reports that criminal charges had been laid against Clydeport and Svitzer were confirmed on 22 April 2013.